diego0020/lab_vision/lab3_hybrid/readme.md

 ### Visualization

-In order to simulate how the image will look from different distances we can use a pyramid (see figure 7 of the  [Hybrid Images paper](http://cvcl.mit.edu/publications/OlivaTorralb_Hybrid_Siggraph06.pdf) ).
+In order to simulate how the image will look from different distances we can use a pyramid (see figure at the bottom of http://cs.brown.edu/courses/cs143/proj1/ ).

 - Create such a visualization for your image
 - Upload it to the repository